Bharat9848/notes/aiAgents.md

 1. Functional correctness
-  - Need to do fact check
+  - Need to do fact check, reasoning, check domain expertise
-  - need to check reasoning
-  - need to check domain expertise
   - Solutions
     1. **AI as a judge**
       - can compare reference answer, two different answer and do naive comparison.
       - Experiment on different criteria prompts with each prompt a separate call.
       - cost can be reduced if responses are sampled.
+      - LLM-as-judge evaluations should use well-defined rubrics and discrete scoring rather than arbitrary continuous scores that are difficult to trace or justify.
       - Asynchronously evaluating the answers
       - Different AI tools e.g. as below judge on various criteria.
         | AI Tools | Built-in criteria|